 Environmental Quality Incentives Program

 The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program that helps agricultural producers in a manner that promotes agricultural production and environmental quality as compatible goals.
 Through EQIP, farmers and ranchers receive financial and technical assistance to implement structural and management conservation practices that optimize environmental benefits on working agricultural land.
-EQIP is re-authorized through the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill).
+EQIP is open to all eligible agricultural producers.